Partnerships with Parishes

 For more information and an application, please email the Associate Director of Programs, Yani Burgos, at email@example.com

 common cathedral/Ecclesia (Boston) - Common Cathedral’s core mission is to honor the dignity of housed and unhoused people on the street.
 Through common art, City Reach, Bible Study, and its own board of directors common cathedral provides paid and unpaid leadership opportunities to its community.
-This grant will support the development and implementation of a pre-City Reach program to build further community leadership.
+This grant will support the City Reach program. an overnight outreach retreat for youth (with accompanying adults), young adults, and college students from churches of any denomination to learn first hand about homelessness from people who have experienced it, and leadership development for people who are currently unhoused.

-Nuevo Amanecer (East Boston) – A Lutheran church plant modeled after the Liberation Theology concept of base communities, Nuevo Amanecer is a partnership between a Lutheran pastor and an Episcopal priest.
-It seeks to create a community that will work for justice in East Boston and provide support to the activist community that is already established there.
-This grant will focus on training peer chaplains in the East Boston Community Soup kitchen and supporting a story collecting project which will record the stories of Latinos living in East Boston, with a particular focus on racism, raising rents, and anxiety around housing.
+Nuevo Amanecer (East Boston) – A Lutheran church plant modeled after the Liberation Theology concept of base communities, Nuevo Amanecer seeks to create a community that will work for justice in East Boston and provide support to the activist community that is already established there.
+This grant will focus on continued training and relationship building of peer chaplains in the East Boston Community Soup kitchen, discerning and developing a governance structure that is reflective of the values of the community, and more explicitly organizing spiritual and leadership development of justice leaders in East Boston.

 St. Mary’s Episcopal Church (Dorchester) - Throughout its nearly 170 years of existence, St. Mary’s has been a neighborhood church whose purpose is to engage faith in ways that addresses the physical, emotional and spiritual hunger that exists in the immediate area.
 This orientation towards service and fellowship is an asset and foundation for the wider engagement of their community in areas of justice.
-This grant will support two LDI teams from St. Mary’s to explore projects on building a Hispanic Community Development/Justice ministry and taking a radical step forward in being an LGBTQ+ open and affirming congregation of color that is actively engaged with the local LGBTQ+ community.
+This grant will support two groups in the congregation, the Mujeres Lideres Group and the Social Justice Group, to deepen partnerships within the community and grow congregational involvement in the areas of immigrant accompaniment, criminal justice reform, and housing justice.